-It’s normal to feel shocked and to experience a range of emotions when first diagnosed with breast cancer but there are many treatment options now available so that breast cancer can be successfully treated.
+It’s normal to feel shocked and to experience a range of emotions when first diagnosed with breast cancer but there are many effective treatment options.

 The type of treatment for breast cancer depends on:

 - the type of breast cancer

 - the stage of breast cancer (whether and how far the cancer has spread)